Connecticut Route 66: History

 The entire length of modern Route 66 was originally improved in the 19th century as various private turnpikes.
 The road from Meriden to Middletown was the Middletown and Meriden Turnpike chartered in 1809 and used the former surface alignment of Route 66 in Meriden (East Main Street).
 Between Middletown and East Hampton, modern Route 66 was the western half of the Colchester and Chatham Turnpike (the eastern half is modern Route 16), which was chartered in 1808.
 From East Hampton via Marlborough to the Hebron-Columbia line, the road was the Hebron and Middle Haddam Turnpike that was chartered in 1802.
 From the Hebron-Columbia line through Columbia to Willimantic, the road was the Columbia Turnpike, chartered in 1808.

 Route 66 was originally part of State Highway 111 designated in 1922.
 It ran from the Milldale section of Southington, via Meriden and Middletown, to Willimantic.
 In the 1932 state highway renumbering, old Highway 111 was designated as part of Route 14, which extended from Woodbury to the Rhode Island state line.
 In 1941, the section of Route 14 from Woodbury to Willimantic was redesignated as US 6A, connecting at US 6 on both ends.

 In the early 1960s, plans for constructing a US 6A expressway between I-84 in Southington and Willimantic were announced.
 By 1966, a short portion of the expressway from US 5 in Meriden to Middlefield (where the current expressway ends) opened to traffic.
 By 1968, the US 6A designation was removed and split into several routes.
 The section from I-84 in Southington to US 6 in Columbia was renumbered as Route 66, including the newly opened freeway segment.
 In 1971, another section of the Route 66 freeway opened from between Route 322 and US 5.
 In 1987, with the completion of the freeway connection to I-84, the section of Route 66 west of I-91 was redesignated as I-691, truncating the western end of Route 66.
 In 1983, US 6 was rerouted to a newly constructed bypass around Willimantic, and the former surface route section of US 6 from Columbia to Windham was transferred to Route 66.

 Junction list

-Exit numbers were converted from sequential to mile-based in April of 2023.
+Exit numbers were converted from sequential to mile-based in April 2023.